Post Leaving Cert (PLC) courses are typically one or two year, module-based programmes of study, covering a wide range of subject areas.

 From the available filters, choose 'With QQI Links (HELS)' - The search result will show PLC courses that can be used to progress to Level 7/8 courses, where these courses accept any QQI award.

-PLC progression opportunities are real and not that hard to understand - the system goes like this:
+PLC progression opportunities are a great way for students to pursue higher education courses - the system goes like this:

 Some Level 7/8 courses require you to have a particular award.
 To find out which PLC courses lead to a particular degree programme, search using the particular award code required (for example 5M2102) and a full list of linked programmes around the country will be provided: